 Where the design community meets.

-Switzerland Teamlead Joined over 5 years ago
+Switzerland Teamlead Joined about 6 years ago

 In our department 10. additional 8 spread across the company and a lot more with external agencies.
 If considering only digital (software and services).

 Design Leads, UX Designers, Visual Designer, User Researcher, UX Manager ...
 In our deparment, we have a flat hierarchy.
 All report to me legally, but mostly the Design Leads are coordinating work on projects.
 The other 8 are embedded in product/sales teams.